What I Watched: 2025

 The interviews’ setup and the decision to stop at Led Zeppelin II avoids any criticism, let alone any controversy.
 It also leaves the story arc rather flat: after initial struggles, the band breaks through to immense success — roll credits.

-Some neat things I learned: John Paul Jones and Jimmy Page worked on the song Goldfinger as session musicians, and Page deliberately made it hard to take singles from the albums. - X-Men, season 5: Unfortunately, the series runs out of steam in the final season.
+Some neat things I learned: John Paul Jones and Jimmy Page worked on the song Goldfinger as session musicians, and Page deliberately made it hard to take singles from the albums. - X-Men, Season 5: Unfortunately, the series runs out of steam in the final season.
 There are only 10 episodes, and apart from the opening two-parter, none of them are really any good.
 Due to a change in the animation studio, the animation style also changes dramatically, and not in a good way either.
 A pity it had to end this way.
 Or did it?
 (Bear with me, this is foreshadowing.)

 - Mickey 17: Bong Joon Ho’s latest doesn’t reach the level of Parasite, but it’s still a good, fun and funny movie.
 Robert Pattinson plays Mickey 17, an awkward guy that had to become an “Expendable” on a 4.5 year trip to Niflheim, a planet being colonised.
 When (not “if”) an Expendable dies, they are reprinted and are given their soul and memories back.
 There’s a lot of fun had with this premise, while the movie at large takes shots at capitalism and colonialism.
 It’s a bit uneven and doesn’t really commit to one genre: is it a parody, a satire, a science fiction thriller or an action movie?